 The Union recognizes that the Employer must serve its residents with the highest quality of care, efficiently and economically, and address medical emergencies.
 Therefore, except to the extent abridged, delegated, granted, or modified by a provision of this Agreement, the Employer reserves and retains the responsibility and authority that the Employer had before signing this Agreement, and these responsibilities and control shall remain with management.
 It is agreed that the Employer has the sole and exclusive right and authority to determine and direct the business's policies and methods, subject to this Agreement.
-It is agreed that the sole and exclusive right and authority the business's approaches and methods, subject to this Agreement.
+It is agreed that the Employer has the sole and exclusive right and authority to determine and direct the business's approaches and methods, subject to this Agreement.